Start a New Eviction

 Residential and Multi-Family

 We know multi-family.
 We know single family.
 We know that the type of property you own or manage makes a big difference in the solutions that work best for you.
-Whether you have a noisy tenant in a garden apartment or an illegal grow operation in a single family home, we are here to help.
+Whether you have a noisy tenant in a mid-rise apartment or an illegal grow operation in a single family home, we are here to help.
 Of course, most evictions are about non-payment, but isn't it nice to know that when something strange happens, LT Services understand your business and is ready to provide the services you need?

 We provide set-fee eviction services for commercial properties as well.
 We do not know of any other firm that uses the set-fee model for commercial properties.
 Our set fees include all the services necessary for a commercial case, including review of your lease to ensure you send the right notice in the right way.

 Our staff and attorneys have many years of experience with every type of commercial property.
 Whether you own an office building, a warehouse, a mall, or anything else, we have handled your type of property before.

 We have been providing foreclosure eviction services since long before the subprime mortgage crisis.
 We have experience dealing with the now-expired Protecting Tenants at Foreclosure Act and ESB 5810, which protects Washington residential tenants.
 We have attorneys that are licensed in federal court and bankruptcy court; they are ready to help you navigate whatever tactics the former owner or his occupants use to try and stop you from getting possession of your property and moving forward with your business.